 Worm Naming Scheme Aims To Cut Confusion."
 The article describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, cites CME-151, notes that CME is sponsored by US-CERT, mentions members of the CME

 Editorial Board, and provides a link to the CME Web site.
 The article also includes a quote about CME from Mark Harris, the director of CME Editorial Board member Sophos' research centers, who states: "[CME] will benefit customers in securing their computers from malware attack without disrupting rapid virus analysis."
 The article was written by Gregg Keizer.
+NewsFactor Magazine Online, October 6, 2005 CME was the main topic of an October 6, 2005 article on NewsFactor

 Magazine Online entitled "CERT